BACK TO DIRECTIVES

 Neural systems conserve energy by defaulting to learned patterns.
 Rules create fixed patterns that bypass internal debate.
 Willpower introduces variance.
 Variance produces inconsistency.

-Execution improves when behavior is governed externally rather than internally.
+Execution improves when behavior is governed externally.

 Why This Fails for Most People